 - Cut, Copy, Paste - standard options which are used to cut or copy a selected text/object and paste a previously cut/copied text passage or object to the current cursor position.

 - Arrange is used to bring the selected image to foreground, send to background, move forward or backward as well as group or ungroup images to perform operations with several of them at once.

 - Align is used to align the image left, center, right, top, middle, bottom.

 - Wrapping Style is used to select a text wrapping style from the available ones - inline, square, tight, through, top and bottom, in front, behind - or edit the wrap boundary.
 The Edit Wrap Boundary option is available only if you select a wrapping style other than Inline.
 Drag wrap points to customize the boundary.
 To create a new wrap point, click anywhere on the red line and drag it to the necessary position.

 - Default Size is used to change the current image size to the default one.

 - Image Advanced Settings is used to open the 'Image - Advanced Settings' window.

-To change its advanced settings, click the image with the right mouse button and select Advanced Settings from the right-click menu or just click the Show advanced settings link at the right sidebar.
+To change its advanced settings, click the image with the right mouse button and select the Image Advanced Settings option from the right-click menu or just click the Show advanced settings link at the right sidebar.
 The image properties window will open:

 The Size tab contains the following parameters: